 The Central Oregon Coast features lighthouses, beach towns, and scenic drives that take you along the ocean.
 There’s plenty to do, and plenty of trails waiting to be hiked!
 Here are the best hikes on the Central Oregon Coast.

 God’s Thumb – Lincoln City, Oregon

 God’s Thumb is truly one of the most incredible places I’ve ever been.
-The hike is steep – but so worth it!
+The hike is steep and muddy – but so worth it!